Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

 We would like to investigate the structure of the category $Bimod_{tw}(\B,\B')$.
 Most of the following proofs are standard (up to remembering the rule of twisting $x\otimes x'\to \phi^{|x|}(x')\otimes x$ and $x'\otimes x\to x\otimes \phi^{-|x|}(x')$).
 Nevertheless, we will include them for the convenience of the reader.

 First, let us prove something for graded twisted bimodules over graded algebras: \begin{lem} Let $A$ and $A'$ be graded algebras equipped with an extra grading and an automorphism $\phi$ respectively.
 Let $M$ be a twisted graded (right-right) $A$-$A'$-bimodule.
 Then there exists a bar type resolution of $M$ as a twisted bimodule consisting of shifted direct sums of $M\otimes A^{\otimes m}\otimes A'^{\otimes n}$. \end{lem} \begin{proof} First, consider the bar resolution of $M$ with respect to $A$.
 It is given by with the map $M\otimes A\to M$ being $m\otimes a\mapsto ma$.
 One can endow this resolution with an $A'$-action making it $A\otimes_{tw} A'$-linear.
 For instance, define $(m\otimes a).a':=m\phi^{|a|}(a')\otimes a$.
-Now, apply the standard bar construction to each term in the resolution to obtain a double resolution of type $M\otimes A^{\otimes m}\otimes A'^{\otimes n}$.
-Likewise, one can equip these terms with an $A$-action making the rows linear over $A\otimes_{tw} A'$ as well.
-By taking the total complex, we obtain what we desire. \end{proof} We would also like to prove independence of $Bimod_{tw}(\B,\B')$ from the quasi-equivalence type.
+Now, apply the standard bar construction as $A'$-modules to each term in the resolution to obtain a double resolution of type $M\otimes A^{\otimes m}\otimes A'^{\otimes n}$.
+Likewise, one can equip each of these terms with an $A$-action making the double complex $A\otimes_{tw} A'$-linear.
+By taking the total complex of this double resolution, we obtain what we desire. \end{proof} We would also like to prove independence of $Bimod_{tw}(\B,\B')$ from the quasi-equivalence type.
 Namely: \begin{lem} Let $f:\B\to \underline{\B}$ be a quasi-equivalence of extra graded $A_\infty$ categories.
 Let $f':\B'\to\underline{\B'}$ be a quasi-equivalence of $A_\infty$-categories that are equipped with strict auto-equivalences $\phi$ and $\underline{\phi}$ without higher maps.
 Assume $f$ is compatible with the extra grading and $f'$ strictly commutes with given auto-equivalences.
 Then, there is an induced dg quasi-equivalence

 \end{lem} \begin{proof} For simplicity assume all $A_\infty$-categories have only one object (hence, they are $A_\infty$-algebras).
 The induced map is standard and twisting does not effect the definition.
 Namely, if $\fM\in Bimod_{tw}(\underline{\B},\underline{\B'})$, then define $F(\fM)$ to be the bimodule with the same underlying chain complex, and with structure maps